 Selección Especial (around €30 in Spain and 16 months' aging) is the flagship wine.
 Production is just under half a million bottles and is made with around 75% Tempranillo, Cabernet Sauvignon and a small percentage of Syrah and/or Merlot.
 It is one of the leading reds in the area, at times even better than other Riberas in its category.
 The winery has traditionally focused on consolidating its brand and get the best out of their location within the so-called "Golden Mile" where illustrious wineries such as Vega Sicilia or Pingus are based.
 Since 2022 it has its own DOP Vino de Pago.

 The single vineyard reds all retail around €75 and their production reaches around 5,000 bottles.
 Tempranillo-based Pago Negralada and Pago Valdebellón, made with Cabernet Sauvignon, are their more famous labels, but Pago Garduña (Syrah) and the Petit Verdot -less than 1,000 bottles and over €100- are both worth trying.

-The abbey has been completely restored and houses a 12th century Romanesque church and a luxurious five-star hotel called Le Domaine.
-It belongs to the Relais & Châteaux network and hosts a Michelin-starred restaurant Refectorio, the Santuario Spa and an increasingly growing art collection.
+The beautifully restored abbey houses a 12th century Romanesque church and a luxurious five-star hotel called Le Domaine.
+It belongs to the Relais & Châteaux network and hosts the Michelin-starred restaurant Refectorio, the Santuario Spa and an increasingly growing art collection.
 While the hotel is at the centre of a comprehensive wine tourism offer, the winery has its own wine store and the wine bar Calicata.

-Find the wines in the map below or at the winery's online shop.
+Find the wines at the winery's online shop.
 For inquiries concerning the USA, contact Europvin.